 Kate threaded her arm underneath Lettice’s and they made their slow way to the window-seat.
 At last, Lettice assisted her into the window-seat.

 “Was it worth it?”
 Lettice asked, sitting next to her.

 Kate attempted a smile, peering out the window.
 She hoped she hid from Lettice what the struggle had cost her, and the pain now tearing at her.
-In silence, they gazed at the huge moon.
-Dominating a clear, night sky, its light flooded over them.
+In silence, they gazed at the enormous moon.
+Dominating a clear night sky, its light flooded over them.

 Blue-white moon, blue-white snow.
 “Beautiful,” Kate murmured, remembering back thirty years and more to another winter night, when Francis, her husband, had kissed her for the first time.
 The pain surged and tightened its grip.
 She bent over, moaning.

 “Mother!”
 Lettice’s vise-hold of terror hurt her too, but not as much as the lion tearing her apart, its claws ripping her into shreds.
-Despite the cold, Kate broke out in sweat.
 She tossed back her head, the tendons of her neck tightening.
 “Oh God, oh God,” she cried.
 Lettice released her and ran to the door, leaving it open in her rush to get help.

 Kate inhaled deeply.
 She began to rock, praying for the pain to ease; for the pain to end.
 “Pray God, not yet.
 Let me see Francis one last time…”

 The pain at last bearable, Kate unravelled herself from her tight knot, allowing herself hope.
 Yet again, the lion’s claws had released the mouse, not ready to kill.